Robust Adaptive Rate-Optimal Testing for the White Noise Hypothesis: Introduction

-a condition which allows for $\rho_{n}=o\left( n^{-1/2}\right) $ provided there are enough correlation coefficients larger than $\rho_{n}$, that is $N_{n}/p_{n}^{1/2}\rightarrow\infty$ which holds in particular when the exact order of $N_{n}$ is $p_{n}$.
-In plain words, summing sample correlations as in the Box-Pierce statistic allows to detect very small population correlations provided they are not too sparse and concentrated at lags smaller than $p_{n} $.
-Such a detection feature is lost by the Cram\'{e}r-von Mises type tests which weights down high order correlation coefficients or by the Xiao and Wu (2011) maximum test.
-As detailed in Section \ref{Optimal}, such alternatives includes $MA$ processes with a significant long term multiplier but $o\left( n^{-1/2}\right) $ impulse response coefficients.
-Such processes therefore correspond to a macroeconomic scenario where short term policies have no significant effects whereas long term ones may have an impact.
+a condition which allows for $\rho_{n}=o\left( n^{-1/2}\right) $ provided there are enough correlation coefficients larger than $\rho_{n}$, that is, $N_{n}/p_{n}^{1/2}\rightarrow\infty$, which holds in particular when the exact order of $N_{n}$ is $p_{n}$.
+In other words, summing squared sample correlations in the Box-Pierce statistic allows us to detect very small population correlations provided they are not too sparse and are concentrated at lags smaller than $p_{n}$.
+As shown in this paper, such alternatives are not detected by Cram\'{e}r-von Mises tests.